 - Behavioral Interventions include exercise, social interactions, positive sleep and hygiene habits, engagement in simple tasks, and cognitive stimulation therapies.
-Measures to prevent falls should be implemented. - Environmental/Social interventions includes making appropriate living arrangements given functional assessment along with behavioral and safety concerns, proper support for activities of daily living (ADLs) and assigning a surrogate decision maker. - Referral to designated housing units may be considered as applicable (details on pages 11-13) - ⇒ Note: Compassionate Release and Expanded Medical Parole applications may be processed concurrently if eligible for both - Medical interventions may delay disease progression, but any possible marginal benefit should be weighed against adverse effects. - Treating any medical conditions that may be exacerbating cognitive decline. - Correcting hearing, visual, or mobility impairments, and depression that may be impairing cognitive function. - Providing assist devices such a canes or walkers to reduce the risk of falls.
+Measures to prevent falls should be implemented. - Environmental/Social interventions includes ensuring appropriate level of care to support activities of daily living, behavioral and safety supports, and assigning a surrogate decision maker. - Referral to designated housing units may be considered as applicable (details on pages 15-16) - Medical interventions may delay disease progression, but any possible marginal benefit should be weighed against side effects. - Treating any medical conditions that may be exacerbating cognitive decline. - Correcting hearing, visual, or mobility impairments, and depression that may be impairing cognitive function. - Providing assist devices such a canes or walkers to reduce the risk of falls.